Azure/Azure-Sentinel/DataConnectors/AWS-S3/AwsRequiredPolicies.md

   ]
 }
 ```

 ### S3
- -	Additional policies to allow Guard Duty send logs to S3, and read the data using KMS
+ -	Additional policies to allow Guard Duty to send logs to S3, and read the data using KMS
 ```JSON
 {
   "Statement": [